 from maximum fines to jail time, is important to build a strong defense

 against your probation violation charges.
-As a criminal defense lawyer,
+As a Las Vegas criminal lawyer,

 I can help you understand your options so that you can work towards eliminating

 or reducing your penalties.